learninginvision/SPUDRFs-caffe/README.md

 cd SPUDFRs

 ### **Train SPUDRFs:**
 You can train your SPUDRFs from scratch easily by running **main.py**.
-Here is a description of the main codes.
+Here is the description of the main codes.
 - **main.py:**
 train SPUDRFs from scratch
 - **train.py:**